Abdallah Schleifer

-S. Abdallah S. Schleifer (born Marc Schleifer; 1935) is a prominent Middle East expert; a senior fellow at the Foreign Policy Research Institute (United States) and at the Royal Aal al-Bayt Institute for Islamic Thought (Jordan).
+S. Abdallah S. Schleifer (born Marc Schleifer; 1935 – 27 March 2025) was an American prominent Middle East expert; a senior fellow at the Foreign Policy Research Institute (United States) and at the Royal Aal al-Bayt Institute for Islamic Thought (Jordan).

-Career
+Life and career

-A former NBC Cairo Bureau chief (1974 - 1983), Schleifer also served as the Al Arabiya News bureau chief in Washington D.C.
-(2006 - 2007) and currently writes periodic columns for their website.
-He is the chief editor of the annual publication The 500 Most Influential Muslims.
+Schleifer was born in 1935.
+A one-time NBC Cairo Bureau chief (1974–1983), Schleifer also served as the Al Arabiya News bureau chief in Washington D.C.
+(2006–2007) and wrote periodic columns for their website.
+He was the chief editor of the annual publication The 500 Most Influential Muslims.

 His career in journalism in the Middle East began in 1965, when he served as the first managing editor of The Jerusalem Star, an English-language Jordanian newspaper that has since changed its name to The Palestine News.
 In 1967, Schleifer became an editorial assistant and then a special correspondent for The New York Times in Jerusalem and then in Amman, and, from 1968-1972, the Middle East correspondent of Jeune Afrique.

-He is professor emeritus and senior fellow at the Kamal Adham Center for Journalism Training and Research, at the American University in Cairo - which he founded, and for which he served as its first director (1985 - 2005).
+He was professor emeritus and senior fellow at the Kamal Adham Center for Journalism Training and Research, at the American University in Cairo - which he founded, and for which he served as its first director (1985–2005).